musios-app/spotify-playlist-to-gigperformer/README.md

 ### Roadmap Ideas

-* Support a wider range of Spotify content: tracks, albums, Spotify-generated playlists
+* Support a wider range of Spotify content such as individual tracks and albums
 * Allow the track list to be edited
   * Reorder tracks
   * Checkboxes to select inclusions
   * Edit the BPM, time signature etc
+* Is there a public database with song details such as BPM, key signature, time signature etc?

 <style>
   .btn-tool {